RV clubs offer yearly or lifetime memberships that give RVers access to parks across the continent, but are they worth paying the fee?

 Host/Guest platforms are a relatively new concept, but are quickly taking off.
 These clubs connect private property owners and business owners with RVers.
 The owners (hosts) let RVers (guests) park their vehicles on their property.
 Host properties can range from private homes, golf courses, wineries, nature preserves, and farms.

-These don’t have basic amenities that you would find at an RV campground, so you’ll have to have a self-contained RV.
-Guests can only stay with their hosts temporarily, such as a night or two, and they should always show their appreciation by purchasing something in the gift shop or leaving a gift.
+These don’t have basic amenities that you would find at an RV campground, so you’ll need a self-contained RV.
+Guests only usually stay with their hosts temporarily, such as a night or two, and they should always show their appreciation by purchasing something in the gift shop or leaving a gift.

 Review of the Best RV Clubs